Actually… getting more *IN* to PrayerMate

 Whilst the first point was all about moving existing data around, Dropbox is also very useful for getting completely new data into PrayerMate.
 If you place any text file with a “.txt” extension in your “Apps/PrayerMate” Dropbox folder, then you can use that to create a new subject.
 Hit the “Import data” button under the app’s main “Settings” page, and you should see your .txt file listed.
 When you tap it, it will then begin the process of creating a new subject with the same name as your .txt file (underscores ‘_’ will be replaced with spaces) and the contents of the text file will be used to populate the description.

-In PrayerMate 3.1.0 (iOS only) there’s also now an “Import all” button.
+There’s also now an “Import all” button.
 Hit this, then choose one of your categories, and it will load in all of the .txt files in the current directory and create one subject for each.
 You can create sub-folders within your Dropbox, one per category, if you want a little more control – then just use “Import all” within specific sub-folders.